soxueren/atsd/installation/cloudera.md

 exit
 ```

-### Configure Kerberos configuration information in `krb5.conf` file
+### Configure Kerberos Configuration Information in `krb5.conf` File

-Copy `/etc/krb5.conf` file from an HBase Master server to ATSD server to the same location `/etc/krb5.conf`.
+Copy the `/etc/krb5.conf` file from an HBase Master server to the ATSD server at the same location: `/etc/krb5.conf`.

 ```ls
 [libdefaults]